SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Problem-01.md

 [/hint]
 [hint]

-Add extra time because of specials.
+Add extra time for the specials.
 [/hint]
 [hint]